-Data protection: Information Commissioner's Office has published a code of practice for subject access requests
+Data protection: the Information Commissioner’s Office has published a code of practice for subject access requests - .PDF file.

 The Information Commissioner has published a new code of practice covering how employers should deal with subject access requests (SARs) from employees.
 It is intended to clarify the procedural aspects of this area of law, following complaints received from both employees and employers.